MikeKuhl/city-explorer/README.md

 ## Getting Started

 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->
+started with npx-create-react-app
+then installed bootstrap and axios

 ## Architecture